pikaia79/baud/doc/Architecture.md

 # The Architecture of BaudEngine

-BaudEngine is distributed database engine with elastic storage and flexible search.
+BaudEngine is a unified multi-model distributed database.

+## Features

+* the best of SQL and NoSQL in one system

+* dynamic schema

+* unlimited scalability

+* cloud-native

 ## Data Model